 From 1973 to 1977, Dawson was USIA’s director of all American information and cultural programs in Africa.
 He then served in the U.S. Embassy in Manila, the capital of the Philippines, from 1977 to 1979.
 In 1979 President Jimmy Carter appointed Dawson the U.S. Ambassador to Botswana.
 He served in that post until 1983.
 In 1989 after retiring from his work in the State Department, Dawson returned to academia at the age of 63 to become a member of the faculty in the School of Communication at Howard University.

 Dawson served as director of the Patricia Robert Harris Public Affairs Program at Howard University.
 He was also the founding director of the Ralph J. Bunche International Affairs Center at Howard University in Washington, D.C.
 He is the former chairman of the Association of Black American Ambassadors and advisor to the Board of Directors of the Ambassador Horace G. Dawson Scholars program, a program dedicated to mentoring young males in the public school system in the nation’s capital.
 Dawson was a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities.

-Howard Dawson was married to Lula Cole Dawson who died on January 14, 2004.
-He was survived by two children.
+Howard Dawson was married to Lula Cole Dawson, who died on January 14, 2004.
+The couple had two children.